quadram-institute-bioscience/tatajuba/docs/README.md

 The VCF files can be generated from the BAM/SAM files, i.e. using reference-based assembly programs like [minimap2](https://github.com/lh3/minimap2) or [bwa](https://github.com/lh3/bwa).
 I particularly like [snippy](https://github.com/tseemann/snippy), which generates not only the BAM alignment and its corresponding `snps.filt.vcf` files, as it annotates the predicted effects with
 `snpEff` into the `snps.vcf` files.
-Although the directories from the indivudal samples have relevant information, please keep in mind that the "core SNPs" and [further analyses from snippy-multi](https://github.com/tseemann/snippy#core-snp-phylogeny) by design will exclude most information from the HTs (which are indels).
+Although the directories from the individual samples have relevant information, please keep in mind that the "core SNPs" and [further analyses from snippy-multi](https://github.com/tseemann/snippy#core-snp-phylogeny) by design will exclude most information from the HTs (which are indels).